-This Roasted Acorn Squash Soup is a creamy, satisfying and healthy addition to any fall menu.
-We roast acorn squash along with apples, onions and garlic before blending with coconut milk, butter, nutmeg and other cozy cool-weather seasonings.
+This Acorn Squash Soup Recipe is a creamy, satisfying and healthy addition to any fall menu.
+Acorn squash are roasted along with apples, onions and garlic before blending with coconut milk, butter, nutmeg and other cozy cool-weather seasonings.

-We love this soup because it tastes like a big warm bowl of fall.
-If you have never cooked with acorn squash, we understand that they can look a little intimidating staring up at you in the grocery store.
-Trust us - we recommend you start your squash journey with this recipe.
+One of the reasons I love this soup is because it tastes like a big warm bowl of fall.
+If you have never cooked with acorn squash, I understand that they can look a little intimidating staring up at you in the grocery store.
+Trust me—I recommend you start your squash journey with this recipe.
 It’s super simple and will give you a great appreciation for this humble ingredient.

 You can mix and match some of the spices and garnishes to your family’s liking.
-However you make it, we hope you love this recipe just as much as we do!
+However you make it, I hope you love this recipe just as much as I do!

-As far as other recipes to serve alongside acorn squash, think warm and cozy fall dishes, such as:
+When considering what to serve with a squash soup recipe, think warm and cozy fall dishes, such as:

 - Baked Potato Casserole